bruce-ricard/core-values-faq/README.md

   "TASK" mean?
 * Should newer team members only pair with experienced team members?
   Why?
+* What is strong-style pairing?
+Do we have to do it?
 * When should I drive?
 When should I navigate?
 * What should I do if my pair is driving too much?
 Not enough?
 * How can I stay engaged if my pair is moving too quickly?